Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ],
 ```

-We don't list all genres of the content we provide.
-We list only the ones our catalog is capable of filtering.
+We don't list all genres of content we provide.
+We only list the ones our catalog is capable of filtering.

 > Note
 >

 > `isRequired` must not be set to `true` on more than one extra property.
 Otherwise your catalog will be ignored.

 And this is the final result: